The following is information you should know about common scams that target Canadians and seniors in particular.

 A scammer calls a senior, claiming to be their grandchild.
-They will then ask the senior to send money through a transfer service in an urgent manner.
+They’ll then ask the senior to send a money transfer urgently.

-A senior receives a fake message from their bank saying that if they don’t click a link, they’ll be locked out of access to their money.
-Once they click the link, they will be brought to a page asking them to input their financial information.
+A person receives a fake message from their bank saying that if they don’t click a link, they’ll be locked out of their account with no access to their money.
+Once they click the link, they’ll be brought to a page asking them to enter their financial information.

 Gift Card Scam

 A person receives an email or phone call demanding they purchase gift cards or prepaid credit cards to make payments to organizations such as the Canada Revenue Agency (CRA) or Immigration, Refugees and Citizenship Canada.

 A scammer is impersonating a CRA employee, and they might sound official since they may be able to provide a badge number.
 If a payment isn’t made immediately, they may threaten the person with lawsuits or an arrest.